SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/tensorflow/README.md

 ### NasNet

-Start from Nasnet pretrained on ImageNet, trained from scratch only the last fully connected layer to classify the target classes. [[Paper]](https://arxiv.org/abs/1707.07012) [[Official TF slim models]](https://github.com/tensorflow/models/tree/master/research/slim/nets/nasnet).
+Started from Nasnet pretrained on ImageNet, trained from scratch only the last fully connected layer to classify the target classes. [[Paper]](https://arxiv.org/abs/1707.07012) [[Official TF slim models]](https://github.com/tensorflow/models/tree/master/research/slim/nets/nasnet).
 First of all you need to put the pretrained graph.pb in baseModels/nasnet_mobile directory, see [NasNet README](./baseModels/nasnet/README.md).

 **Image format:** RGB.